junqiangchen/GAN/README.md

 # Generate Image With GAN
-> This is an example of GAN,how to generate mnist and faces image.
+> This is an example of GAN, how to generate mnist and faces image.

 ## Prerequisities
 The following dependencies are needed: